About bloomdew

 My name is Molly Branch.
 I’m a clinically trained folk herbalist living on the New Hampshire Seacoast.

-I’ve been called to this path to assist others in cultivating a connection with the earth through ancestral traditions and plant medicine on their healing journeys.
+I’ve been called to this path to assist others in cultivating a connection with the earth through ancestral traditions and plant medicine.
 This is the path of the Celtic medicine woman.
 As one may imagine, there is a bit of mysticism and folklore woven into my practice, both which guide and inspire me.

-My lenses of special interest include trauma, grief & death-work, and women’s health.
+My areas of special interest include trauma, grief & death-work, and women’s health.

 My current offerings include one-on-one consultations, workshops, and seasonal potions.